-THE 2020 LOUISIANA AGRICULTURE HALL OF DISTINCTION HAS BEEN POSTPONED!
+THE 2020 LOUISIANA AGRICULTURE HALL OF DISTINCTION

 The Hall of Distinction recognizes individuals who have made significant contributions to Louisiana’s farming, ranching, forestry, aquaculture, education, and agribusiness industries.

 The 2020 Louisiana Agriculture Hall of Distinction inductees are James Barnett, John Denison, Jay Hardwick, and Calvin Viator.